archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- mpmsw new version, added signals sent to mpmsw to perform different actions.
+- Please read comments added in mpmrc for mpv & yt-dlp settings (concerning cookies).
 - mpmsw in ./extra have to be edited according to the advice below:
-  - [brower name](https://github.com/archusXIV/mpv-playlists-manager/blob/main/extra/mpmsw#L34), please read it before you use it.
+  - [(brower name)](https://github.com/archusXIV/mpv-playlists-manager/blob/main/exra/mpmsw#L36), please read it before you use it.
   - Put it in your $PATH, video https://www.youtube.com/watch?v=A5hTFAHYOdY

 ```